magmax/python-readchar/README.md

 ### `readchar.config` class

-This class contains configurations for `readchar`.
-It holds constants that are used in other parts of the code.
+This static class contains configurations for `readchar`.
+It holds constants that are used in other parts of the code as class attributes.
 You can override/change these to modify its behaviour.
 Here is a description of the existing attributes:

 <dl>
 <dt><code>INTERRUPT_KEYS</code></dt>